 Suppliers involved in the Mazda MX-30 Range Extender’s development told Nikkei that Mazda wants to double the range of the MX-30 EV to 400 km (249 miles) with the assistance of the rotary engine.
 The MX-30 EV has a 35.5 kWh lithium-ion battery pack that feeds an electric motor at the front axle.
 The motor generates 107 kW (144 horsepower) and 271 Nm (200 pound-feet) of torque.
 The battery pack can be fast-charged to 80% SoC in approximately 36 minutes.
-Mazda is tying up with ChargePoint to offer charging solutions for customers in the U.S.
+Mazda is tying up with ChargePoint to offer charging solutions to customers in the U.S.

-Video Source: youtube.com/fullychargedshow
+Video Source: youtube.com/MazdaEurope

-The Mazda MX-30 EV Range Extender was confirmed last year as part of the brand’s centenary celebration.
-In a book called “Mazda Centenary – 100 years of a Japanese Success Story”, Mazda confirmed the highly anticipated return of its rotary engine, but not in a supercar or a halo model:
+The Mazda MX-30 EV Range Extender was confirmed back in late-2018.
+Mazda talked about the highly anticipated return of its rotary engine, but not in a supercar or a halo model: